-Master in Hospital Administration (MHA) is a three years post-graduation degree for candidates who are looking for a career in management, administration, and leadership of hospitals, healthcare systems.
+Master in Hospital Administration (MHA) is a three years post-graduation degree for candidates who are looking for a career in management, administration, and leadership of hospitals, and healthcare systems.
 This program helps prepare healthcare professionals who are willing to effectively respond to the diverse and ever-changing healthcare sector.
-This course provides students with knowledge and skills to carry out the administrative tasks of the clinical and help to support the services departments.
-This course is available for the candidates who have completed their BHA from any of the relevant streams.
+This course provides students with the knowledge and skills to carry out the administrative tasks of the clinical and help to support the services departments.
+This course is available for candidates who have completed their BHA from any of the relevant streams.

 Advantages of Masters in Hospital Administration:

 There has been a rise in the demand for Hospital Administrators, especially after COVID.
 The tasks of an administrator may seem easy to an outsider but that isn’t the case.
 They can easily be called the nervous system of a hospital/clinic.
 Since the onus of keeping up with everything that happens or is required in a hospital or clinic falls onto them.
 Any organization that practices medicine requires management, so once a student graduates they will get ample opportunities to utilize their skills.
 There is even an option to choose a specialized field such as geriatrics or drug rehabilitation.
-It is highly possible to land a job in a healthcare sector without an MHA, but it is always a good idea to pursue a higher level of degree as it furthers the candidate’s horizons to land a better job or post
+It is highly possible to land a job in the healthcare sector without an MHA, but it is always a good idea to pursue a higher level of degree as it furthers the candidate’s horizons to land a better job or post

 Eligibility Criteria For MHA Course: